Macos

 Parsing Claude Code's JSONL Format for macOS Dev Tools

 Claude Code is not just for writing code.
-Use it to navigate apps, fill forms, post to social media, and automate everyday desktop tasks on your Mac.
+With MCP servers and shell access, it navigates apps, fills forms, posts to social media, and automates desktop tasks that would take hours manually.

 Claude Code for Swift/macOS Development - ScreenCaptureKit and Deprecated APIs